MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 ### Multiple environments

 For the third and fourth scenarios, a dialog box is displayed to confirm the environment the user has been connected to or to select another environment.
 Select **OK** to confirm the environment or select another environment from the **Choose a Dynamics 365 environment** list.
-The list displays the friendly name, type (Production/Sandbox), and URL for each environment.
+The list displays the friendly name for each environment.

 :::image type="content" source="media/multiple-env-teams.png" alt-text="Screenshot showing environment confirmation when there are multiple environments.":::